-This project would construct a five-foot-wide sidewalk (approximately 270 feet) on the east side of Alden Street, from the art museum to the intersection at Route 3A.
+This project would construct a five-foot-wide sidewalk (approximately 270 feet) with ADA-compliant curb ramps on the east side of Alden Street, from the art museum to the intersection at Route 3A.
 Like the issues expressed above, the Alden Street neighborhood will be involved in evaluating a project that will connect pedestrians, possibly via a sidewalk.
 Road layouts here would need to be evaluated with survey work.